idezentas/esp8266_WeatherStation/README_EN.md

 - When you want to go to the settings pages, you will be asked for a username and password.
 The default username is `admin` and the default password is `esp8266`.
 You can change them from the **Security Settings** page if you wish.

-- First, go to the **Device Settings** page via the web interface:
+- First, go to the **API Key Settings** page via the web interface:
   - Enter the OpenWeatherMap and OpenCage API keys.
+  - Click the **Save** button.
+After clicking, you will be automatically redirected to the home page.

+- Then, go to the **Device Settings** page via the web interface:
-  - Enter the district, city names, and country code, then click the **Find Location/Time from City** button.
+  - Enter the city, country names then click the **Find Location/Time from City** button.
 It will automatically configure the other necessary settings for you.
   - Enter the update frequency in minutes.
-  - Enter the start and end times for night mode scheduling.
   - Click the **Save** button.
 After clicking, you will be automatically redirected to the main page.
 At the same time, the data will be updated with new values on the OLED screen.

+- Then, go to the **Display Settings** page via the web interface:
+  - Select the display orientation, time format, and month display format in that order.
+  - Enter the turn on and turn off times for night mode scheduling.
+  - Click the **Save** button.
+After clicking, you will be automatically redirected to the home page.
+At the same time, the data will be updated with the new values on the OLED screen.

 - Then, go to the **Currency Rate Settings** page via the web interface:
   - Select the base currency and target currency for 2 currency exchange rates.